voxel51/platform-sdk/QUICKSTART.md

 ## Docker build

-This section assumes that you have populated the template in the [Analytic executable](#analytic-executable) section and the entrypoint script in the [Docker entrypoint](#docker-entrypoint) section to run your custom analytic.
+This section assumes that you have populated the analytic executable and entrypoint scripts from the previous sections to run your custom analytic.

 The snippet below defines a `Dockerfile` that installs the Platform SDK and its dependencies in a GPU-enabled Docker image that runs the `main.bash` and